meker12/commerce-channels.en/help/channel-manager/add-products-to-channel-store.md

 ---
-title: Add products to sales channel store
+title: Add products to Channel Manager
-description: Create product assortment for [!DNL Walmart Marketplace] sales by adding products from the catalog to the sales channel
+description: Create product assortment for [!DNL Walmart Marketplace] sales by adding products from the catalog to the sales channel configured in Channel Manager.
 exl-id: 00932df7-bdc7-42a1-b269-88dffcc918bc
 ---